Home Collections Best High Risk Mutual Funds in India for 2025

 • Loss of Principal: The value of high risk investments can decline, and investors may not recover their initial capital.

-• Economic Downturn: High risk high return investments in India can be particularly sensitive to economic downturns.
+• Economic Downturn: High risk high return SIP investments in India can be particularly sensitive to economic downturns.
 Economic challenges can negatively impact the performance of the underlying assets, leading to losses for investors.

 • Industry and Sector Risks: Funds focused on specific industries or sectors may be vulnerable to adverse developments in those areas.
 Concentrated exposure increases the risk if a particular sector faces challenges.